 In The Suit Phillips played Howard Butler, a philandering businessman whose clothes are stolen whilst he is in bed at his secretary’s house.

-Casanova ’73 caught the attention of Mary Whitehouse and others, who criticised it for its risque contents.
+Casanova ’73 caught the attention of Mary Whitehouse and others, who criticised it for its risque content.
 The first three episodes had aired at 8.00pm on Thursdays, but following the criticism the programme was moved to a later time slot for it’s final four episodes which aired on Mondays at 9.25pm.

 Mastermind took the Monday 8pm slot, this has often been credited for helping it to become the success it became.